As I Sat Sadly by Her Side Lyrics

 Over to me and again we pressed

-Our indifferent faces to the glass
+Our different faces to the glass

-"That may be very well", I said
+"That may be very well" I said

 "But watch the one falling in the street

-See him gesture to his neighbours
+See him gesture to his neighbors

 See him trampled beneath their feet